 The spirit of the Holidays may make us extra generous not just with our human family and friends, but more so with our pooch.

 However, before you give in to your dog’s begging eyes as you eat your favorite holiday treats, make sure that it’s safe for him to eat.
+We, as pet owners, should always be vigilant on what our pets consume.

 And being a popular sugary treat this holiday season, we know you can’t help but wonder, “Can dogs eat gingerbread?”